nicfheorais/nicfheorais/README.md

 ## Experience

-I was a full stack developer for close to 10 years back in the day, working on a range of different tech stacks and on some really complex multi-million pound projects.
-Then I put several years of business analysis and project management under my belt.
-Now returning to my first love, coding.
+I was a full stack developer for close to 10 years back in the day, working on a range of different tech stacks and on complex, multi-million pound projects.
+I then expanded into business analysis and project management for several years, before coming back to my first love of coding.

 <!-- | Company | Client/Project | Experience |
 | ------- | -------------- | ---------- |